Sanyam632000/Menu/README.md

+**#About this project**

+This menu is designed using React.
+There are four button in the website and I have used the concept filter.
+In all button, there are list of availble dishes whereas in breakfast button, there is list of only breakfast dishes (used concent of filter).
+The rest of remaining button work in similar manner.
+Moreover, I have used CSS for making the website more attractive.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In theoject directory, you can run:

 ### `npm start`